Recruiter Advice: Writing Your CV

 Unless you are a supermodel or are applying to a position such as an actor or TV personality that might require a 'headshot', there is absolutely no need to include your picture.

-A candidate should be judged based on their skills, education and work history - not race, sex, age, etc.
+A candidate should be judged based on their skills, education and work history - not race, sex or age.

-The best scenario is to customise each and every CV that is sent out and tailor it to the 'hot-buttons' that will catch the employer/recruiter's attention within 5-10 seconds.
+Candidates should customise each CV that is sent out, tailoring it to the key terms within the job description, catching the employer's attention within 5-10 seconds.

 2. CVs not sent as a Word Attachment

 Unless specifically requested otherwise, your CV should be sent as a Word Attachment.
-Do not send your CV as a PDF, Mac file, etc. A recruiter simply does do not have time to download and convert special files.
-In addition, do not send your CV in a ZIP file.
+Do not send your CV as a PDF, Mac or zipped file - recruiters do not have time to download and convert special files.

 Recruiter Tip! ...
-Many recruiters shared with us that it is always a good idea to name your Word Attachment “Smith, John CV”.
-Recruiters have no time to 'guess' the author of the attachment.
+Many employers shared with us that it is always a good idea to name your Word document “Smith, John CV”, saving recruiters time 'guessing' the author of the document at a later stage.

 3. Too Duty Oriented